 - On the other hand, if by reason of accidental foul, a fighter shall be rendered unfit to continue with the bout, the bout shall be terminated.
 If the injured fighter is behind on points in the majority of the opinion of the judges, the referee may declare the contest a technical draw.
 But if the injured fighter has the lead on points, the referee shall declare him/her the be the winner by technical decision.

 - Further, should an accident or foul terminate a bout during the first round, the referee may declare the content a technical draw.

 Stopping the Contest

 - The referee or physician shall have the power to stop the contest.
-The referee shall have the power to stop the contest at any stage if he/she considers the contest to be too one-sided, or if either Competitor is in such condition that to continue the bout might subject him/her to serious injury.
-In either case, the referee shall declare the fit Competitor the winner by technical knockout.
+The referee shall have the power to stop the contest at any stage if he/she considers the contest to be too one-sided, or if either fighter is in such condition that to continue the bout might subject him/her to serious injury.
+In either case, the referee shall declare the fit fighter the winner by technical knockout.

 - Should both fighter be in such condition that to continue might subject them to serious injury, the referee may declare the contest a technical draw.